-We then turned in around 11pm, finally getting a full night’s rest on our trip.
-We then woke at 6:30am for a 7:15am TransMagnific Bus to Johannesburg’s OR Tambo International airport (600 SAR per person).
+We then turned in around 11pm, finally getting a full night’s rest on our trip before waking up at 6:30am for a 7:15am TransMagnific Bus to Johannesburg’s OR Tambo International airport.
+The cost is 600 SAR per person.

-TransMagnific’s buses can be reserved beforehand via e-mail on their website (along with getting to pre-reserve your own lunch, snack, drink, and movie!) but they either accept wire transfers or full payment the day before at their offices in Mbabane.
+TransMagnific’s buses can be reserved beforehand via an e-mail through their website (along with getting to pre-reserve your own lunch, snack, drink, and movie!) but they either accept wire transfers or full payment the day before at their offices in Mbabane.

-Out of convenience, I asked Sundowner’s owner, Ben, make a payment on our behalf and he ended up driving into Mbabane to pick up our tickets when I wired him the money a month ago.
+Out of convenience, last month I had wired money to and emailed Sundowner’s owner, Ben, to make a payment on our behalf and he ended up driving into Mbabane to pick up our tickets.
 Thanks Ben!

-The additional perk of staying at Sundowner’s Lodge is that the bus actually makes the hostel one of its official stops before heading onwards to Swaziland’s capital of Mbabane and then Johannesburg, so that was pretty convenient.
+The additional perk of staying at Sundowner’s Lodge is that the bus actually makes it one of its official stops before heading onwards to Swaziland’s capital of Mbabane and then Johannesburg, so that was pretty convenient.

 Because the 6 of us were the only passengers, we got a small van instead and no movie (and yet they had promised us a movie!!!).

 If you use TransMagnific, the driver does EVERYTHING for you.
-You literally just follow him to the offices where he does all the paperwork and getting your passports stamped, while you watch awkwardly and maybe wave hello when they confirm that you’re exiting Swaziland and entering South Africa.
+You literally just follow him as he scurries along to the offices where he does all the paperwork and getting your passports stamped, while you watch awkwardly and maybe wave hello when they confirm that you’re exiting Swaziland and entering South Africa.